 It was through Brainwave that she first met singer Olly Murs, who has been a patron of the charity for eight years.

 Natalie now wants to thank Brainwave for all their help and support and has challenged herself to go over the O2 arena roof in a wheelchair alongside Olly to raise £30,000 for the charity.
-Natalie has now completed the challenge and will come to talk to us tonight.
+Natalie has now completed the challenge and has raised over £17,000 towards her target.